Flipmode Squad

-Flipmode Squad is an American hip hop collective formed and fronted by Busta Rhymes.
+Flipmode Squad is an American hip-hop collective formed and fronted by Busta Rhymes.

 History

 In 1993, Busta Rhymes first introduced the Flipmode Squad when he still was a part of former group Leaders of the New School, with the members being Brittle Lo and Cool Whip of the duo Cracker Jacks, Rampage the Last Boy Scout and Boy Wonder the Caped Crusader.
 The lineup changed up drastically with Rampage being the only remaining member of Flipmode.

 The first Flipmode album debuted in 1998 with The Imperial, Rampage and Rah Digga went on to record solo efforts.
 In the move to J Records in 2000, Lord Have Mercy left Flipmode Squad in preference of a solo career in 2000, feeling that Busta Rhymes was holding him down.
 The original lineup also included Serious, who after quickly leaving would later produce for artists on No Limit Records, and later acts like Show Money and M. Dollars who were signed to the label as independent artists.
 Underground MC Roc Marciano would also be signed to the label for a number of years before going the independent route.

+A second Flipmode Squad release, Rulership Movement, was set for release in 2003 on J Records, but because of the label change to Aftermath it was never released.
+It was announced that the album might be released sometime in 2009.
+J-MOE was in the group until he went solo.
+The founding member, Busta Rhymes later joined Dr. Dre's Aftermath label in 2006, and Rah Digga & Spliff Star appeared alongside Busta in the "Touch It (Remix)" video.